 From 2010-2015, Marike’s PhD research was part of Miguel John Versluys’ VIDI project 'Cultural innovation in a globalising society: Egypt in the Roman world'.
-Her dissertation explored manifestations of Egypt in the material culture of the city of Rome during the Augustan period and demonstrated that Egypt was not an exotic Outsider in Rome but constituted a diverse and integral part of the Roman material culture repertoire.
-Fieldwork included campaigns at the Palatine Hill in Rome and object analysis in collaboration with the Soprintendenza Archeologica di Roma, the Royal Dutch Institute in Rome (KNIR), and The British Museum in London.
+Her dissertation explored cultural connectivity between Egypt and the Roman world.
+Fieldwork included campaigns at the Palatine Hill in Rome and material analyses in collaboration with the Soprintendenza Archeologica di Roma, the Royal Dutch Institute in Rome (KNIR), and The British Museum in London.
 Marike also holds a (cum laude) MA degree in Classics and Archaeology from Radboud University (2005), and was awarded the Graduate School Research Scholarship from University College London (UCL, 2005-2008).

 - Faculteit Archeologie

 - World Archaeology